ardimirzaei/ispw2022-abm-workshop/_episodes/01-intro_complex.md

 # What is a Complex System?

+> ## Complex systems
+>
+> Complex systems are networks made of a number of components that interact with each other, typically in a nonlinear fashion.
+Complex systems may arise and evolve through self-organization, such that they are neither completely regular nor completely random, permitting the development of emergent behavior at macroscopic scales.
+>  -- <cite> Sayama, H. (2015).
+Introduction to the modeling and analysis of complex systems</cite>
+{: .checklist}

 Complex systems are networks made of a number of components that interact with each other, typically in a nonlinear fashion.
 Complex systems may arise and evolve through self-organization, such that they are neither completely regular nor completely random, permitting the development of emergent behavior at macroscopic scales. - Sayama